xSankalpaD/P3_Code/README.md

-P3 Code
+##Revenge of Recycling System

-This code is for software simulation ran by Quanser Labs.
-For, proper disposal of containers using Qbots, Qarm and Servo Tables
+This code is for software simulation run by using Quanser Labs.
+For, proper disposal of containers using Qbots, Qarm, and Servo Tables.
+This for 1P13 course, project 3.